Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ![goal](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/goal.png)

 ## ,timer [time (seconds)]
 Setting a timer limits players to guess in under `time` seconds before the round ends automatically.
 Once a user gives a valid timeout, the timer will start at the beginning of every round.
-If no one guesses right in the allotted time, the round is over. **Typing** `,timer` **disables the timer**.
+If no one guesses right in the allotted time, the round is over.

-Set the timer under 10 (5?
+Set the timer to 10 (5?
 3?) seconds and face off with your friends to see who the ultimate KMQ champ is!

 Alternatively, set it above 30 seconds and avoid the `,skip` spam.

+To disable a timer, use `,timer`.

 ![timer](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/timer.png)